stefanygar2/csc299-project/tasks4/README.md

 uv run python __main__.py

+# Disclamer
+I dont know if I understood the prompt for tasks4 but it works and used openAI

 # DISCUSSION HAD
 Create a robust Python class that enables a student to manage separate school and work schedules, supporting adding, removing, and displaying schedule items for both.
 Ensure clarity, high code quality (function structure, comments, variable names), and include a loop (such as an interactive menu or repeated processing).
 The implementation must be readily testable (as with uv test) and not require extraneous user input during testing.